kang5313/ProfileCollection/README.md

 # TechFlowProfileApp

+## Development Steps
+1. Development steps are mainly in the React_profileCollection (front end) parts.
+2. Once the front end development is done.
+Run `npm run build` to build the app for production to the `build` folder.
+Use the `__init__.py` file in Backend folder to render the front end.

 ## Deployment Steps
 1. Use `npm run build` in the submodules REACT project directory to build the app for production to the `build` folder.
 OR clone the `Backend` folder and move to step 3